netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift-operator.md

         kubectl create secret  generic nslogin --from-literal=username='cic' --from-literal=password='mypassword'

-#### Specify the allowed image registries to access by Operators and Pods
+#### Specify the allowed image registries to access by operators and pods

-You must specify the list of image registries to which Operators and pods should have access for pulling the images.
-You can specify the allowed list of registries by updating the `image.config.openshift.io/cluster` Custom Resource definition file.
-Ensure to bring up the Openshift Cluster before updating the `image.config.openshift.io/cluster` Custom Resource definition file.
+You must specify the image registries to which operators and pods should have access for pulling the images.
+You can specify the allowed list of registries by updating the `image.config.openshift.io/cluster` custom resource definition file.
+Ensure to bring up the Openshift cluster before updating the `image.config.openshift.io/cluster` custom resource definition.

-To update, perform the following steps:
+To update the `image.config.openshift.io/cluster` custom resource definition, perform the following steps:

 1. Run the following command: